-Other affordable housing programs are operated outside of HUD's MTW Block Grant.
+Other affordable housing programs are operated outside of MTW funds.
 They receive no operating subsidy except for some project-based vouchers in selected properties.
-SHA may use MTW Block Grant funds for capital improvements in other affordable housing properties serving low-income residents (as authorized by Strategy 20.A.01: Use of funds for local, non-traditional affordable housing).
+SHA may use MTW funding flexibility for capital improvements in other affordable housing properties serving low-income residents (as authorized by Strategy 20.A.01: Use of funds for local, non-traditional affordable housing).
 SHA's other affordable housing is not equivalent to HUD's Local, Non-Traditional category, but there is some overlap between the two categories.